Ruslan Kotsaba

-Biography
+Early years

 Ruslan Kotsaba was born in Ivano-Frankivsk in 1966.
 Ecologist by education, he graduated from the Ukrainian National Forestry University and the National Academy for Public Administration.

 In the 1990s he participated in the Revolution on Granite, and during the Orange Revolution he led the regional organisation of the national-liberal Pora party.
 At the beginning of 2005 he joined the civic movement associated with Vladyslav Kaskiv, who was elected as a member of parliament for Our Ukraine–People's Self-Defense Bloc in 2007.
 As a leading exponent of the Ukrainian nationalist movement in the Ivano-Frankivsk Oblast, he was the regional chairman of the association "Memorial" named after Vasyl Stus, whose mission is preserving the memory of the victims of Soviet repressions in the Ukrainian SSR, and in 2009 he was appointed director of the local Museum of the Liberation Struggle named after Stepan Bandera.

 In 2013–2014, Kotsaba was in revolutionary Kyiv filming videos and taking active part in the Euromaidan protests.
 He supported the Revolution of Dignity and identified with right-wing political forces.

 In the summer of 2014, as a freelance correspondent of the TV channel 112 Ukraine, Kotsaba covered the course of hostilities in Donbas visiting both sides of the conflict.
 The experience in Donbas had a profound effect on him.
 He drove through the Anti-terrorist Operation Zone posting materials on his blog about Ukrainian soldiers and volunteers, in the camp of the Aidar Battalion he interviewed Nadiya Savchenko, and in Luhansk he had contacts with leaders of the self-proclaimed republic.
-In his reports from the Donbas he was critical of the Ukrainian armed forces, and claimed that there were "almost" no regular Russian troops in the Luhansk People's Republic – following his arrest in 2015, these claims by Kotseba were widely criticised in the Ukrainian journalist community.
+In his reports from the Donbas he was critical of the Ukrainian armed forces, and claimed that there were "almost" no regular Russian troops in the Luhansk People's Republic — following his arrest in 2015, these claims by Kotseba were widely criticised in the Ukrainian journalist community.

 At the time, Kotsaba described himself as a Ukrainian patriot and a "typical Ukrainian-speaking right-winger" ("I was on the Maidan, I am a Catholic, I respect Bandera") who did not oppose the secession of the country's eastern provinces and claimed that a "bad peace" was better than a "good war".